balancer/docs-v3/docs/partner-onboarding/balancer-v2/v2-overview.md

   - If you are considering to deploy liquidity with a yield-bearing asset, consult our [yield-bearing token onboarding guide](./onboard-yb-token.md)
 - For E-CLP liquidity pools, consult with [Gyroscope](https://app.gyro.finance/) to set up your customized E-CLP

+##### Token Whitelisting

+Whitelist your token by doing a Pull-Request [here](https://github.com/balancer/tokenlists) (Balancer contributors can assist)

+1. Provide token images and store png files with the token address like `0xba100000625a3754423978a60c9317c58a424e3D.png`
+2. Update `tokenlists/balancer/tokens` and the corresponding network typescript file by adding your token address ( e.g. `tokenlists/balancer/tokens/arbitrum/0x…`)

 #### Receive BAL rewards through Balancer's gauge system
 If your project intends to receive BAL rewards, consult our [Gauge Onboarding](gauge-onboarding.md) guide guiding you through any further steps needed.
 ::: tip
 Are you interested in receiving core pool status?
 Read [here](./core-pools.md)
 :::

+#### Voting Incentive Markets
+Balancer v2's tokenomics around veBAL encourage partaking in various voting incentive markets to attract BAL token rewards to certain gauges.
+These voting markets are operated by independent entities and leveraging these markets is absolutely not mandatory.
+The [core pool framework](./core-pools.md) guarantees that a fraction of protocol fees are distributed on voting markets without any further action from a partner.
+There are, of course, also other methods on how to participate, please consult the [voting market ](./voting-markets.md) section for more details.

 ## Onboarding Guides
 - [Yield-bearing Token Onboarding](onboard-yb-token.md)